Maud Tindal Atkinson: Biography

+Atkinson continued to model for Byam Shaw throughout his career, notably for his oil painting "The Regatta".
+This painting, created during the First World War, depicts Atkinson twisted in movement as she rows a boat across a lake.
+The vibrancy of this work draws inspiration from the Pre-Raphaelite and Aesthetic movement.
+Atkinson, depicted in a black-and-white checked dress, stands out against a palette of blue and green hues.
+Byam Shaw's focus on her as the sole subject in this painting demonstrates the closeness of their friendship.
+As with his other paintings of Atkinson, Byam Shaw's signature is present as a scroll-cartouche.

 In 1915 Atkinson painted 'Ariel', a character from Shakespeare's The Tempest.
 It was at one time with the Maas Gallery in London and is now in the collection of Sam Elliott.
 The work has been reproduced commercially on several book jackets including "The Fairyland Companion" and "The Fairy Garden" by Beatrice Phillpotts.

 Atkinson was a member of The Royal Society of Miniaturists in London and illustrated several children's books, including E. H. Paine, 'The Land of Nice New Clothes.
 Pictured by Maud Tindal Atkinson', London: Blackie and Son, 1921; Catherine Henrietta Milnes Gaskell,'Lady Ann's Fairy Tales ...
 With twelve illustrations ... by Maud Tindal Atkinson', London: printed for the author, 1914; S. J. Looker, ed., 'My Favourite Nursery Rhymes' Illustrations ... by Maud Tindal Atkinson', London: Daniel O'Connor, 1922; May H Brahe and Madge Dickson'Spindrift : five songs', with illustrations by Maud Tindal Atkinson, London; New York: Enoch & Sons, 1921.